vemonitor/vemonitor_m8/README.md

 >
 > It is strongly recommended to test your configuration using a monitoring tool like Telegraf/Grafana or Redis/Grafana to supervise and control disk read/writes and HTTP requests, ensuring they follow expected patterns.

+VeMonitor M8 is a Python library designed to assist with monitoring solar plant data.

+It currently supports:
-VeMonitor M8 is a Python library designed to facilitate data monitoring.
-It currently supports reading and formatting data from any device using the Serial Victron Energy VE.Direct text protocol and then sending the data to an EmonCms Web Server via a Redis/memory cache system.
+- Reading and formatting data from:
+    - Any device using the Serial Victron Energy VE.Direct text protocol
+- Sending the compiled and formatted data to:
+    - EmonCms Web Server

+A cache system, which can be configured to use either memory or a Redis server, is available to reduce input reads and/or output requests.

 ## Installation